WouterSpekkink/SquinkyVCV/docs/booty-shifter.md

 Feed the CV from a **sequencer** to sequence the mayhem.

-Shift **drums** up or down a little bit to re-tune them without the usual pitch shifting artifacts.
+Shift **drums** up or down a little bit to re-tune them without the usual pitch-shifting artifacts.

 Small shifts in conjunction with delays can make a chorus-like effect to thicken music.
 ## Inputs and outputs